 Decoration: When present, painted with simple designs made with organic black paint.

 Compiled from the following sources:

 Colton, Harold.
 (1958) Pottery Types of the Southwest.
 Museum of Northern Arizona Ceramic Series No. 3D.
 Flagstaff, Arizona.

 April Peters, Northern Arizona University Anthropology Laboratories.

-Additional information on Prescott Gray Ware can be found in the Northern Arizona University Ceramic Manual (2001).
+Additional information on Prescott Gray Ware can be found in the 2001 Northern Arizona University Ceramic Manual (link opens in new window).